 So, a visit to the hot dusty quarry, where I stood a lone woman amongst the big burly truck drivers trying to place my meagre (compared to the truckers) order of aggregate, in the blazing sun with not a bit of shade to be had.
 I felt quite faint and covered in stone dust but showed no fear!

-On my return, Handy Andy, my little helper had managed to finish digging the footings for the block wall - it took a full day and a half and he works non-stop out in the hot sun.
+On my return, Handy Andy, my little helper had managed to finish digging the footings for the block wall - it took a full day and a half of working non-stop out in the hot sun.

-As the work day comes to an end, all materials are delivered, unloaded and carried to the far end of the garden ready for Stage 2 which will begin on Monday, if Handy Andy remembers to turn up.
-He has not arrived for three Mondays in a row......
+As the work day comes to an end, all materials are delivered, unloaded and carried to the far end of the garden ready for Stage 2, which will begin on Monday, if Handy Andy remembers to turn up.
+He hasn't "remembered" for three Mondays in a row......